stueyG1t/CMALT-Stuart/Core_Area_1.md

 I am also placing greater emphasis on collecting data about system usage and learner engagement.
 While I have always understood the importance of data for justifying service development, I now prioritise data gathering earlier in the development lifecycle.
 This enables more responsive design decisions and supports evidence-led improvements.

 Student feedback during Backpack testing was particularly valuable in refining the interface and report clarity.
 Their insights helped ensure the tool was inclusive and usable across a range of confidence levels and devices.

+One tutor fed back: “Thanks to your [Stuart Smith's] guidance, I can now easily add LinkedIn Learning materials to Moodle.”
+This feedback, while simple, illustrates the practical impact of my support: making technical adoption straightforward for colleagues who had previously found it daunting.

 ### 1c Evidence